Two-Arm Kettlebell Squat Swings

 - Swing the kettlebell back between your legs while exhaling.

-- In an explosive movement, force the kettle forward and back up in front of you, above head height by thrusting forward with your hips and rotating your shoulders.
+- In an explosive movement, force the kettle forward and back up in front of you, either to eye level or above head height by thrusting forward with your hips and rotating your shoulders.

 - Continue for the desired number of repetitions or time.